charlesbneal2/Predicting_House_Prices/README.md

 # House Sale Price Predictor: Project Overview
-- Created a tool that estimates house sale prices (RMSE ~$27,000) for based to help people negotiate selling or buying a home
+- Created a tool that estimates house sale prices (RMSE ~$27,000) to help people negotiate selling or buying a home
 - Built the tool on house sale data compiled from Ames, Iowa from 2006 to 2010.
 The data were published by Dean De Cock in the Journal of Statistics Education
 - Implemented a multivariate linear regression model with k-fold cross validation